 What's the difference between Daily Burn Basic and Premium?

-Do we Recommend Daily Burn?
+Do We Recommend Daily Burn?

-Based on our own experience and online reviews of Daily Burn, we think that it’s not the best choice to make.
+Based on our own experience and online reviews of Daily Burn, we think it’s not the best choice to make.

 What we still recommend to our clients is to use Noom for a more integrated solution.